PacktPublishing/Software-Architecture-with-Cpp-2E/Chapter18/kubernetes/README.md

 ## Chapter 18: Cloud Native Design

-**Important**: The shortest path on Linux is to install MicroK8s, enable the dns, ingress and helm addons, check the status, build the customer image, deploy Aspire dashboard and the customer application, resolve domain names relatively the loopback IP address `127.0.0.1`.
-But MicroK8s is a production-grade conformant K8s tool and YOUR configuration may differ.
-Therefore, this manual describes different K8S tools and ways to configure the development environment.
+**Important**: The deployment was mainly tested with MicroK8s on Linux.
+It required to enable the dns, ingress and helm addons, check the status, build the customer image, deploy Aspire dashboard and the customer application.
+The domain names were resolved relatively the loopback IP address `127.0.0.1`.
+Your configuration may differ.

+MicroK8s is a production-grade conformant K8s tool.
+This manual describes different K8S tools and ways to configure the development environment.

 ### MicroK8s